xnell90/Data-Science-and-Machine-Learning-Notes/README.md

 # Data Science Portfolio

 <p style = 'text-align: justify'>
 This repository is a collection of all of my Data Science projects.
 Some of the projects come from the missions in Dataquest.io, and others are my own.
+Note that if one of the jupyter notebooks uses tensorflow, the version they use is 1.13
 </p>